kevinsuh/toki/README.md

 # Toki: your personal time fairy

-**Toki is a _slackbot_ that helps you accomplish the things that you intend to each day.** Its goal is to help you make the most of your time and attention each day, so you can do the things that are most important to you.
+**Toki is a slackbot that helps you accomplish the things that you intend to each day.** Its goal is to help you make the most of your time and attention, so you can do the things that are most important to you.

-We have personally noticed a growing problem: our attention is being arbitraged by internet companies.
-As technology grows, our attention does not scale accordingly.
-This leads to a constantly increasing competition for a limited resource that is most important to each of us: our time and attention.
-We want to build technology that's on our side; a personal companion that cares about our values and intentions holistically.
+We have personally noticed a growing problem: *our attention is being arbitraged by internet companies.* As technology grows, our attention doesn't scale accordingly.
+This leads to an unceasing competition for a limited resource that is most important to each of us: our time and attention.
+We want to build technology that's on our side of this battle.
+A personal companion that cares about our values and intentions holistically.

-Toki is written in Javascript and uses the excellent [botkit](https://github.com/howdyai/botkit) and [wit](https://github.com/wit-ai/node-wit) libraries.
+Toki is written in Javascript and uses the excellent [botkit](https://github.com/howdyai/botkit) and [wit](https://wit.ai) libraries.

 - [Main Features](#main-features)